jjwbruijn/ESP32-epaper-station/How-To Guide/README.md

 <img src="antenna.jpg">
 The zigbee antenna is indicated in red here.
 It sits to the side of the case, and is just a short strip of metal.
 If you can avoid placing the ESP32 directly over the battery, I'd strongly suggest you do so.
-Putting a wifi transmitter near the zigbee radio may cause unintended behaviour.
-At the very least it'll desensitize the front-end, leading to poor connections and packet loss.
+Putting a wifi transmitter near the zigbee radio may cause poor performance.
+At the very least a wifi radio in close proximity will desensitize the front-end somewhat, leading to poor connections and packet loss, even if it's not using the same channel.